-Many songs include only three chords and they are often the tonic, the subdominant and the dominant (see Theory - Scale Degrees for further information).
-The dominant chord often has a septima and it revolves into the tonic.
+Many songs include only three chords, and they are often the tonic, the subdominant and the dominant (see Theory - Scale Degrees for further information).
+The dominant chord has normally a minor seventh and it resolves well into the tonic.
 An example could look like C - F - G7 - C.

-When you reach the end of the song a common method is to shorten the interval between chords.
+When you reach the end of the song, a common method is to shorten the interval between chords.
 This accomplishes a breaking effect.
-The name that is often used for the chord progression at the end of a phrase or song is cadence.
-One example of a cadence in major is: C - F - G7 - C. A cadence in minor could be: Am - Dm - E7 - Am.
+The name often used for a chord sequence at the end of a phrase or song is cadence.
+One example of a cadence in C Major: C - G - F - C. A cadence in A Minor could be: Am - Dm - E7 - Am.

 The Circle of fifths

 A common visual way to present this is by the Circle of fifths.
 It is called so because every note is a perfect fifth away from the next.
-A composer knows, for example, that a D7 chord resolves into G, a G7 chord resolves to C and so on.
+A composer knows, for example, that a D7 chord resolves into G, a G7 chord resolves to C.

-The circle also shows the relative keys.
-A minor is, for example, relative to C major.
-It means that you can play the same notes as in C major, but starting from the note of A. By doing so you will get a more melancholy sound.
-Compare major and minor scales and you will notice the relationships.
+The circle also shows the relative keys (major and minor).
+A Minor is, for example, relative to C Major.
+That means that you can play the same notes in A Minor as in C Major, but starting from the note of A (or expressed a little differently, use the A note as the tonic center).
+By doing so you get a somewhat melancholy sound.
+Compare major and minor scales and you will notice the contrasts and relationships.